gamesbook/protograf/docs/source/additional_commands.rst

     A user's entire collection is retrieved at once - so there is no "progress" option available!

-The full list of property filters that can be used are:
+The full list of property filters that can be used, when accessing a user's collection, are:

 - *own* -  include (if ``True``) or exclude (if ``False``) owned items
 - *rated* -  include (if ``True``) or exclude (if ``False``) rated items